iggredible/chatty.vim/README.md

 }
 ```

-If you want to override the default instruction, you can just change the `content` into whatever you want.
+To override the default instruction, you can just change the `content` of that file into whatever you want.

 Alternatively, you can create a new file inside `chatty/instructions/open/ai/`, name it whatever you want (example: `chatty/instructions/open_ai/ruby_developer.json`), and pass it any instruction `content` you want.
 Then in your vimrc, add this: